kodingwithkelly/GlassdoorProj/README.md

 With a mean of $12,670.

 ## Future Work
-I plan to eventually revisit this so I can make it accessible with streamlit to estimate a salary based on a singlar job listing or add to the data with job listings from another job portal website.

 In my NLP Jupyter Notebook I also noted that I could have improved the LDA Topic Modeling by making it more refined.
 I could also have benefitted with lemminizing or stemming though I am not sure if it would have made a big difference.

 I had also planned to categorgize the interview questions, but will have to look further into how to do so efficiently.